Sailor Moon Crystal

-Sailor Moon Crystal, known in Japan as Pretty Guardian Sailor Moon Crystal (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn Kurisutaru), is a Japanese anime series based on the shōjo manga series Sailor Moon written and illustrated by Naoko Takeuchi, produced in commemoration of the original series' 20th anniversary.
-Produced by Toei Animation and directed by Munehisa Sakai (Seasons 1 and 2) and Chiaki Kon (Season 3), the series was streamed worldwide on Niconico from July 5, 2014, to July 18, 2015.
-Season 1 and 2's episodes were released twice a month.
-Instead of remaking the 1990s anime series preceding it, Toei Animation produced Crystal as a reboot of Sailor Moon and as a more faithful adaptation of the original manga by omitting much of the original material from the first series.
-Set in Tokyo in the 2010s, the story focuses on Usagi Tsukino, who is a young girl that obtains the power to become the titular character.
-Other Sailor Guardians join her in the search for Princess Serenity and the Silver Crystal.
+Sailor Moon Crystal, also known as Pretty Guardian Sailor Moon Crystal (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn Kurisutaru), is a Japanese anime series based on the Sailor Moon manga series written and illustrated by Naoko Takeuchi.
+Produced by Toei Animation, Crystal commemorates the original series' 20th anniversary, and serves as a reboot by faithfully adapting the original manga by omitting much of the original materials from the first anime series.
+Set in Tokyo in the 2010s, the story focuses on Usagi Tsukino, a middle school student who transforms and fight as the titular character, and searches for Princess Serenity and the Silver Crystal with her fellow Sailor Guardians.
+The first two seasons, directed by Munehisa Sakai, streamed worldwide on Niconico from July 5, 2014, to July 18, 2015, with each episodes released twice a month, and the Blu-ray updated version aired on Tokyo MX between April 6 and September 28, 2015.
+The third season, directed by Chiaki Kon and based on the Infinity arc of the manga, aired on Tokyo MX between April 4 and June 27, 2016.

 The first episode had an advanced screening on June 30, 2014.
 In May 2014, Viz Media licensed Crystal for an English-language release in North America, simulcasting the series on Neon Alley and Hulu to coincide with the worldwide streaming.
 Crunchyroll also simulcast the series in a separate contract with Toei Animation.
 Viz premiered the first episode as part of their "Sailor Moon Day" celebration at the Anime Expo Convention in Los Angeles.

-The third season, based on the Infinity arc of the manga, premiered on April 4, 2016, and concluded on June 27, 2016.

 A sequel two-part film, Pretty Guardian Sailor Moon Eternal The Movie, based on the Dream arc of the manga, was released in 2021, with the first film released on January 8 and the second on February 11, followed by another sequel two-part film, Pretty Guardian Sailor Moon Cosmos The Movie, based on the Stars arc of the manga, which was released on June 9 and 30, 2023.